collapsed-stacks/startups/questions/7771/starting-to-manufacture-an-electronic-product.md

 - posted by: [Xeros](https://stackexchange.com/users/6984932/xeros) on 2015-11-10
 - score: 0

-<p>Since you don't seem to have a lot of information yet, I would suggest that you take some free start-up courses.
+Since you don't seem to have a lot of information yet, I would suggest that you take some free start-up courses.
 I don't know where you live, but at least in my country there are several organisations that offer courses on how to create a company, start-up marketing, and so on for free.
-Google for sure can help you find them.</p>
+Google for sure can help you find them.

-<p>I believe as a first step and to get an overview this will help you much more than a book.</p>
+I believe as a first step and to get an overview this will help you much more than a book.

 ## Answer 9168